prajwalshelar100/upnaad/README.md

 The project experiments with the relationship between **ideas and sound** — exploring how complex concepts can be interpreted and communicated through artistic media such as music and dialogue.

-UPNAAD does not replace academic research.
-Instead, it acts as a **creative interpretation layer**, where themes inspired by research, observations, and questions about the world are expressed through songs, discussions, and writing.
+UPNAAD acts as a **creative interpretation layer**, where themes inspired by research, observations, and questions about the world are expressed through songs, discussions, and writing.

 ---